eljanvier2/weather-dashboard/README.md

 ## Overview

 The application provides real-time weather data for various locations.
 It displays the current temperature, UV index, hourly forecast, and a weekly forecast.
-It also includes a map component to visualize the location of the weather data.
+It also includes a map component to visualize the location of the weather data and a small news widget.

 ## Features